 - 120 ml (1/2 cup) full fat or whole milk, room temperature

 - Preheat oven to 170 C (340 F) standard / 150 C (300 F) fan-forced.
-Grease and line a 9 x 5 baking pan with baking or parchment paper, ensuring two sides overhang.
+Grease and line a 9 by 5 loaf pan with baking or parchment paper, ensuring two sides overhang.

 - In a large mixing bowl, add butter, sugar and vanilla.
 Beat with an electric mixer on low speed until combined and then turn speed up to medium and beat for a further 1-2 minutes or until butter turns pale, creamy and almost fluffy.